Pastushkov/Matrix/README.md

 # Matrix Generator

-Go to [site.com](https://pastushkov.github.io/Matrix/) to see live result
+Go to [Matrix live](https://pastushkov.github.io/Matrix/) to see live result